March Reflection: You’re PURE💡🌈 💫

 The Sugar Cube and the Ocean

 Sit with the fact that you are PURE.
 Made of atoms that are 99.9999999% potential.
-If your nucleus were the size of a sugar cube in the middle of an ocean, the rest of the atom (your energy field) would be the miles of deep, moving potential surrounding it.
+If your nucleus were something like the size of a sugar cube in the middle of an ocean, the rest of the atom (your energy field) would be the miles of deep and vast moving potential surrounding it.

 The Weight of The Mistake

-Now, journal about a specific mistake you’ve been carrying.
+Now, journal about a specific mistake you’ve been carrying around.
 Describe its density.
 Its viscosity.
 Its mass.
 Its weight.

-Imagine your mistake is a single sugar cube dropped into the vastness of your ocean-sized light.
+• Imagine your mistake is a single sugar cube dropped into the vastness of your ocean-sized space.
 Does it still feel like it has the power to drown out the whole sea of who you are?

-Next, write a letter from your mistake (the sugar cube) to the rest of the ocean.
+• Next, write a letter from your mistake (the sugar cube) to the rest of the ocean.
 Own it, acknowledge it, recognize the impact, apologize, and ask for forgiveness.
-Then, write how that’s shifted the weight of your mistake in your body.
-If you’d like write a response from the ocean to your mistake, the sugar cube.
+Then, write how that’s shifted the weight of your mistake in your mind and body.
+If you’d like write a response from the ocean to your mistake, the sugar cube, and notice the shift after that.

 2. Somatic Exploration (Somatic Intervention)